1. Administration#

 is automatically added to this group for testing purposes.

-In production, only the regular admin user accounts should be used.
+In production, you should only use the regular administration user accounts.

-You can authorize yourself in e.g. the Swagger UI using the Authorize
+You can authorize yourself, for example in the Swagger UI using the Authorize button.

 .

-The token will be valid for a configurable amount of time (default 60 minutes),
+The token is valid for a configurable amount of time,

 https://FQDN/ucsschool-id-connector/api/token